WHAT IS PURE HYDROQUINONE 3% CREAM

 HYDE HYDROQUINONE 3% CREAM BENEFITS

-Hyde Hydroquinone 3% cream contains hydroquinone a chemical that is used as a skin lightener to reduce the colour of highly pigmented skin due to over production of the pigment melanin, in a variety of skin conditions.
-Hydroquinone 3% in Hyde cream works by Inhibiting tyrosinase, an enzyme involved in the production of melanin, which is the pigment that gives colour to the skin.
+Hyde Hydroquinone 3% cream contains hydroquinone a chemical that is used as a skin lightener to reduce the color of highly pigmented skin due to over-production of the pigment melanin, in a variety of skin conditions.
+Hydroquinone 3% in Hyde cream works by Inhibiting tyrosinase, an enzyme involved in the production of melanin, which is the pigment that gives color to the skin.
 This slows down the production of melanin, so that as the amount of melanin decreases the darkened skin gradually fades to match normal skin.
-The skin conditions that Hyde cream is effective in treating include, liver spots or age spots, also known as senile lentigine, that are common in aging skin, freckles, acne scars and other forms of unwanted skin discolouration.
-Hyde cream is also used to treat melasma, which are patches of dark skin discoloration that appear on areas of the face and are caused by exposure to the sun, pregnancy and contraceptive hormones.
+The skin conditions that Hyde cream is effective in treating include, liver spots or age spots, also known as senile lentigines, that are common in aging skin, freckles, acne scars, and other forms of unwanted skin discoloration.
+Hyde cream is also used to treat melasma, which are patches of dark skin discoloration that appear on areas of the face and are caused by exposure to the sun, pregnancy, and contraceptive hormones.